googlefonts/colr-gradients-spec/OFF_AMD2_WD.md

 Angles are expressed in counter-clockwise degrees from the direction of the positive x-axis in the design grid.

+NOTE: A bias of 1.0 is used in the representation of start and end angles of sweep gradients.
+This is not done, however, for angles in rotate and skew transforms (5.7.11.2.5.11 and 5.7.11.2.5.12).

 **5.7.11.2.5.6 Format 10: PaintGlyph**